Tax returns and your responsibilities as a non-resident landlord

 HMRC have produced form SA1 to enable taxpayers to notify that they have a liability.

-There is a £100 penalty if the paper return is filed after this date.
+There is a £100 penalty if the paper return (unless you are required to file a paper return) is filed after this date.

 What are Sophie’s tax liabilities?